Prevention & Treatment

 STAYING HYDRATED/INTRAVENOUS FLUIDS

 Being dehydrated can cause your uterus to start contracting.
 Be sure to drink at least eight 8-ounce glasses of water or other caffeine-free beverages each day.
 Drink even more when the weather is warm, even if you are indoors.
 You should be drinking enough that it makes your urine clear.
-A full bladder can cause contractions, so don't wait to get to the bathroom when you feel the urge.
+A full bladder can also cause contractions, so don't wait to get to the bathroom when you feel the urge.
 If you are treated at the hospital for preterm labor, one of the first things they will do is start IV fluids.
 This is because when you are dehydrated, your blood volume decreases.
-As blood volume decreases, the concentration of the hormone that causes contractions oxytocin increases.
+As blood volume decreases, the concentration of the hormone that causes contractions (oxytocin) increases.
+IV fluids can't "cure" preterm labor resulting from other causes, but being well hydrated can improve blood flow to the uterus and keep amniotic fluid levels stable.

 If you are admitted to the hospital because of preterm labor and have not yet reached 34 weeks, your doctor may prescribe one or more of the following treatments: